umbraco/UmbracoDocs/umbraco-cloud/set-up/2-factor-authentication-on-cloud.md

 ---
-meta.Title: 2-factor authentication on Umbraco Cloud
-meta.Description: >-
-  This article shows you how you can enable 2-factor authentication for when you log in to the Umbraco Cloud Portal or the Umbraco Backoffice.
+description: "This article shows you how you can enable 2-factor authentication for when you log in to the Umbraco Cloud Portal or the Umbraco Backoffice."
 ---

 # 2-factor authentication